amansahil/FireChat/README.md

 <h4>Note</h4>

-Plase replase the google translate API key for your own and the google services.json in the app directory
+Plase replace the google translate API key for your own and the google-services.json in the app directory to connect to your Firebase database